ssepactwilio/redux-toolkit-asyncthunk-wrapper/README.md

 });
 ```

-The Redux store would look like this before and after running `testAsyncThunk`:
+The Redux store would look like this before and after dispatching both `fetchTodos` and `fetchPosts` concurrently:

 ```
 //before dispatch